RubensZimbres/Repo-2016/Readme.md

 <b> R - Ridge Regression: </b> is a model with Ridge Regularization made from scratch to prevent overfitting.

 <b> R - Deep Learning: </b> is a Neural Network model with 2 hidden layers for prediction of a continuous variable.

-For examples of the outputs of these models, access my Portfolio at: http://www.slideshare.net/RubensZimbres/my-portfolio-77-dec-2016